Blu-ray Review: 12 Strong

 While there isn’t a ton of action, especially relative to the trailer, what’s there is well done and packs plenty of intensity.
 The film’s final encounter is the best of the bunch, even though it likely took some liberties with how much action the team saw and the nature of their charge on horseback through seemingly insurmountable odds.
 It has a very Hollywood feel.

-As noted, 12 Strong is based off real events, so the filmmakers were limited in what they could do.
-It seems a bit weird, however, to try and strike such an uplifting, patriotic tone given what preceded the mission (9/11) and what has followed it (a decade-plus conflict that still had no end date).
+As noted, 12 Strong is based on real events, so the filmmakers were limited in what they could do.
+It seems a bit weird, however, to try to strike such an uplifting, patriotic tone given what preceded the mission (9/11) and what has followed it (a decade-plus conflict that still had no end date).
 That’s not to diminish what these soldiers were able to accomplish, but maybe a more reserved approach with a greater focus on the people would’ve worked better.

-Unfortunately, outside of the odd bit of jocularity between the troops there’s precious little character or relationship development between anyone other than Nelson and Dostum.
+Unfortunately, outside of the odd bit of jocularity between the troops, there’s precious little character or relationship development between anyone other than Nelson and Dostum.
 Instead, the soldiers are given, at best, a distinguishing trait: there’s the funny one (Michael Pena), the one with nice hair, guy with glasses, guy that befriends a local boy and so on.
 Those personal connections, and the part where they learn to ride the horses the book is named after, are swept aside for big explosions.

 Although the action is presented in a satisfying way, it’s often unclear what’s going strategically, by which we mean the squad’s primary goal in combat is to paint targets so that air support can drop bombs on them.
 So why then do they later need to charge a missile launcher on horseback rather than calling in another air strike?
 It’s possible an explanation is given, but if so, we missed it amid the fighting.
 Lastly, the way the movie creates a “villain” for the heroes to battle is beyond cliche.